AbstractSDK/abstract/framework/packages/abstract-client/README.md

 ### Creating an `AbstractClient` For a Local Deployment

 When working with a local deployment (mock, or local daemon), you will need to deploy Abstract before you can interact with it.
-To do this you can use the `AbstractClient::builder` function which will deploy the infrastructure and return a client.
+To do this you can use the `AbstractClient::builder` function which will deploy the infrastructure when the builder is built and return a client.

 ```rust
 use cw_orch::prelude::*;